nielsfechtel/GenIma/README.md

 # Graduation project for CLA

+# TODO
+- [ ] "Containerize your application" - so like Dockerfile, Docker Compose, kubernetes-manifests, maybe make it a helm-repo?
+One for client and server?!
+Like they WOULD run separately no?
+Yes?
+- [ ] "Use a CI/CD tool to build images" - like how where when and how would I show it
+- [ ] "Bonus: Scan for vulnerabilities" - add a few ..actions? with proper email-notifiers
+    - [ ] also this for automatic secret detection (make it account-wide somehow in general with proper notifs)
+- [ ] Use GitOps to pull image to homelab
+- [ ] Monitor using Prometheus and Grafana
+- [ ] Add this to resume

 ## Overview

 This project utilizes NextJS for the Frontend and webserver, as well as NestJS with tRPC for the API.